by Bartek Swierczynski / @bswierczynski

 }

-Don't use for..in
+Don't use for..in on arrays!

 And I mean it!
 Don't!